Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Built-in Node (also: "built-in")

 A built-in node is a **node** that represents embedded functionality of the compiler.
 It is not defined via a **node graph** and thus it is not possible to view its components.
-Their purpose is to give users nodes that represent compiler specific operations associated with the appearance of a node.
+Their purpose is to give users nodes that depict compiler specific operations associated with the appearance of a node.

 ## Custom Node

-A custom node is a **node** that has been constructed by a user of the compiler, representing functionality that is not defined by the compiler's underlying programming, but by the **node graph** within it.
+A custom node is a **node** that has been constructed by a user of the compiler.
+Its purpose is not defined by the compiler's underlying programming, but by the **node graph** within it.
 Because of this, it can be opened up, read and modified at all times.

 ## Node Definition (also: "definition")